Home » Resources » UXO City Guides »

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Portsmouth no exception.
 See the news articles below about UXO incidents and discoveries from national and local press in Portsmouth.

-If you need general advice about UXO risk mitigation in Portsmouth, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Portsmouth, get in touch.

 * indicates required fields